fabianfassnacht/Tut_Basic_landsat/index.md

 Now, we can apply this mask to the original clipped Landsat image using the following command:

-	d310_masked <- mask(ls_d310_clip3, d310_mask_clip_bin, maskvalue=1,  updatevalue=NA)
+	d310_masked <- mask(ls_d310_clip2, d310_mask_clip_bin, maskvalue=1,  updatevalue=NA)
 	plotRGB(d310_masked, r=3, g=2, b=1, stretch="hist")

+!!
+Be aware that you have to create the ls_d310_clip2 image first by adapting the code above provided for the d239 image as mentioned in the exercise - this code is not included here!!
 This will lead to a new version of the Landsat image where all cloud-affected pixels were masked out by replacing all values in the Landsat image with NA (=not available).

 ![](Tut_1_Fig_16.png)